lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Issues/README.md

     redirect_uri = request.args.get('redirect', url_for('home'))
     return redirect(redirect_uri)
 ```
-- `/.well-known/jwks.json`: give us public key that server use to validate JWT token (maybe).
+- `/.well-known/jwks.json`: give us a public key that the server uses to validate the JWT token (maybe).
 - `/logout`: navigate to `redirect` get parameter or `/home`.

 In `api.py`, we have:
 - `/api/flag`: this will give us flag, but not so fast.
-- To access to `/api/flag` we must give server a valid JWT token.
+- To access `/api/flag` we must give the server a valid JWT token.
 ```py
 f = open("flag.txt")
 secret_flag = f.read()